danchoi/fredit/README.md

 Clicking on fredit link will take you to a simple web-based editor where you can directly edit the source of the view template.

-## Template handler support

-Currently only ERB template handlers are supported.
-You are welcome to fork and add support for Haml and other templates.

 commit these edits on a git branch and attribute commits to the author